 How do you become a successful educational leader?

 Success means something different for every leader.
 However, educational leaders ultimately have very similar goals.
-They want the educational industry to serve and benefit students, which is done through innovation, inclusion, equity, a family-based approach, and so on.
+They want the educational industry to serve and benefit students.
+How?
+Through innovation, inclusion, equity, and a family-based approach.
 Involve parents in helping their child learn at home.
 Speak to pupils one-on-one to show you care about them and answer any questions they may have.
 Encourage diversity and include different perspectives in your lesson plan.
 And, to go above and beyond, try developing a technology that gives kids more access to education.

 What are the functions of educational leadership?